Rafostar/castnow-gui/README.md

 Most of them should be availible from your linux distro repos.
 Try installing them with your package manager or follow the links for more info.

+### Install or update
+`wget -N -P ~/.local/bin/ https://github.com/Rafostar/castnow-gui/raw/master/castnow-gui`
+`sudo chmod +x ~/.local/bin/castnow-gui`

+Or manually download cast-now file from root of this repo and set it as executable.

 ### To do:
 - [X] Play file from specified path
 - [ ] Open file using file browser